gunannan1/DistributedSystem/document/Report Analysis.md

 - Crash

-In this case, there is no good solutions for client/servers (who directly connect to this crashed server) and servers (who directly connect to this crashed server) to redirect themselves to a working server automatically so that the damage may not be recovered.
+In this case, there is no good solutions for client/servers (who directly connect to this crashed server) and servers (who directly connect to this crashed server) to redirect themselves to a working server automatically.

+A defensive strategy that **backuping all relevant data** of running server into a file every, for example, 10-15 minutes can be a very helpful way for recovery this server after crashing.

 ##### Server Restart

-For the original system, the restart server will not have any user information that **registered before** its restart time.
+For the original system, the restarted server will not have any user information that **registered before** its restart time.
 To improve this, a **new type of message** which contains all registered user information need to be replied when a existing server receives an "AUTHENTICATE" :

 ```json
 {